-There are a number of stretch marks creams and lotions available on the market, all promising to remove stretch marks of all shapes and sizes.
+There are a number of stretch marks creams, like Revitol, and lotions available on the market, all promising to remove stretch marks of all shapes and sizes.
 Users of these various products report different results.
 Most contain some type of chemical or compound that is claimed to be the “proprietary formula” that makes it unique among stretch creams.

 But what if you want to choose a simple, natural approach to removing stretch marks?
 Many women rave about the advantages of cocoa butter.
 Before we make our case for cocoa butter, it helps to give you some basic information about this natural product.